 - Steam bath.

-- Sirodhara (dropping of medicated oil in third eye chakra) etc.
+- Shirodhara (dropping of medicated oil in third eye chakra) etc.

-This course includes daily consultation with our Ayurveda doctor, Ayurveda therapy sessions, yoga sessions, meditation etc. Here is the sample schedule which can change according to the teacher, lesson and climate.
+Ayurveda introductory course has a daily schedule of consultation with our Ayurveda doctor, Ayurveda therapy sessions, yoga sessions, meditation etc. Here is the sample schedule of Ayurveda in Nepal which can be changed according to the person and the problem of students.

 - 11:00- 12:00 Rest/reading/ visit new place